OUghTMS/project-canvas/README.md

 ### 💡Remarks:

--There is a folder (examples) in the repository with several valid input files for drawing.
+- There is a folder (examples) in the repository with several valid input files for drawing.
--In case of an unknown command or invalid arguments for drawing, the application will display errors.
+- In case of an unknown command or invalid arguments for drawing, the application will display errors.

 ## 👀Available Scripts